How to Pay for College

 You’ve heard the stories about college graduates overwhelmed with student loans.
 The reality is that student loans can help you pay for what might be one of your greatest investments—your education.
 The key, like with any loan, is to borrow wisely.
 First, consider if a subsidized or unsubsidized loans is best for you.
 With a subsidized loan, designed for lower-income undergraduate borrowers, the federal government pays your loan’s interest while you’re enrolled in school so that you don’t accrue any interest before entering the repayment period.
 Not everyone can qualify for this type of loan, and the amount you can borrow is capped.

-With an unsubsidized student loan, such as the one offered by Greater Nevada Credit Union, interest starts accruing immediately when the loan is funded.
-Though it can be more costly than a subsidized loan, both undergrad and grad students can apply, annual loan limit caps are higher, and borrowers don’t need to prove financial hardship to apply.
+With an unsubsidized student loan, interest starts accruing immediately when the loan is funded.
+Though it can be more costly than a subsidized loan, both undergrad and grad students can apply, annual loan limit caps are often higher, and borrowers don’t need to prove financial hardship to apply.
 If you have multiple student loans, consolidating them into one monthly loan might also help reduce your monthly payments.

 Other Ways to Reduce College Costs and Student Loan Debt